balderdashy/sails-docs/reference/waterline/queries/queries.md

 ```

 Similar to the example above, the query is not actually executed right away.
 But in this example, instead of using `await` to execute the query and wait for its result, we use the traditional `.exec()` method with a callback function.
+Note that, with this usage, we _cannot rely on try/catch and normal error handling in JavaScript_ to take care of our errors!
+Instead, we have to manually handle that in our callback to .exec().
+This style of error handling is the traditional approach in Node.js apps prior to ~Summer 2017.

 Under the covers, Sails and Waterline also provide a minimalist integration with the [Bluebird](https://github.com/petkaantonov/bluebird) promise library, exposing `.then()` and `.catch()` methods.